rohitmalekar/alfred/README.md

 [Read more...](./docs/3%20-%20friction.md)

-### Opportunity - Role of agentic ai in decentralized solutions
+### Opportunity - Role of agentic AI in decentralized solutions
 Hands-on workshops for designing bounties are impactful but not scalable.
 To address diverse community needs at scale, we are leveraging AI-powered workflows to embed best practices, contextual insights, and dynamic decision-making into the bounty creation process.
 Our AI-assisted system will guide funders with:
 - Contextual nudges for defining objectives, scopes, and milestones.